ish-xyz/tomahawk/README.md

-## Tomahawk - A Kubernetes Bootstrap Tool
+## Tomahawk - A Kubernetes Bootstrap Tool for AWS

 This tool creates and manages the required infrastructure and configurations needed for one or more Kubernetes clusters on AWS.